CapraRoyale/property-predictions/README.md

 ### Neighborhood Analysis

 After modeling the data using ARMA, ARIMA, LSTM, and Regression for Seattle city as a whole, there was no significant predicting capacity for home prices.
 So, the project scope was extended to model each neighborhood in the city separately.
-After doing a standard deviation on the median price data, five least and most volatile neighborhoods werre picked to analyse.
+After doing a standard deviation on the median price data, five least and most volatile neighborhoods were picked to analyze.

-The neighborhoods analysed were:
+The neighborhoods analyzed were:

 Least Volatile: